Leroy Milton Yale Jr.: Early life

 Leroy Milton Yale Jr. was born February 12, 1841, in Holmes Hole, Martha's Vineyard, to Dr. Leroy Milton Yale Sr. and Maria Allen Luce, members of the Yale family.
 His father was the doctor of Martha's Vineyard, graduating from Harvard Medical School, and cofounded, with Captain Bradley, Martha's Vineyard Shipyard, named the South Wharf Company at the time.
 The L.M.
 Yale schooner was named in his honor by the shipbuilders, which was sent in 1849 to San Francisco for the California Gold Rush, never to return.

 His uncle Burrage Yale was a wealthy tin ware manufacturer, and father of Burrage Buchanan Yale, cofounder of Lamson, Goodnow & Yale, a major gun-machine manufacturer and producer of Springfields Model 1861 for Abraham Lincoln during the American Civil War.
 He was a cousin of Col. Frank L. Yale, abolitionist Barnabas Yale and Yale Lock inventor Linus Yale Sr., and more distantly, of Rev. Elisha Yale and Col. Braddam Yale, family of Lorenzo Da Ponte and Commodore Issac Chauncey.
 He was also related to Col. Ira Yale Sage, a railroad builder.

 His sisters Sarah S. B. Yale and Albina Yale married with the Carey and Dunham Fish shipping families, who owned the Carey, Yale & Lambert Steamship company on South Street Seaport, Manhattan.
 Yale Jr. was also the uncle of Maria Yale Fish, who married a Mr. Morse, and travelled to Europe during her youth, meeting with Miss Vanderbilt's daughter, an acquaintance, at the Randolph Hotel in Oxford.
 Her grandson Carey Yale Morse was a resident of Greenwich, Connecticut, and a member of the Indian Harbor Yacht Club and New York Yacht Club.
 He graduated from Yale and worked for American Water Works of New York.

 The Carey/Yale/Dunham Fish families were proprietors of the Harbor House Hotel, Quissett Harbor, in Cape Cod.
-Notable guests have included the family of Charles Lindbergh and socialite Alice Roosevelt, daughter of U.S. President Teddy Roosevelt.
+Notable guests have included the family of Charles Lindbergh and socialite Alice Roosevelt, daughter of U.S. President Theodore Roosevelt.
 Yale was also an in-law of Col. James M. Lewis, who owned two hotels next door, the Hammond-Chadwick and Jenkins houses.
 Through his aunt Lucy Yale, Yale was a member of the family of railroad millionaire Chester W. Chapin, a Congressman whose son owned a 20,000 acres estate in New York state.